When compiling the program that you wish to debug, you must add the debug flag to your compile command. For most compilers this is -g.

 The list of detected MPI jobs is shown on the Automatically-detected MPI jobs tab of the Attach Window.
 Click the header for a particular job to see more information about that job.
 Once you have found the job you want to attach to simply click the Attach button to attach to it.

-non-MPI programs that were started using MPI may not appear in this window.
+Note: Non-MPI programs that were started using MPI may not appear in this window.
 For example mpirun -np 2 sleep 1000

 You may want to attach only to a subset of ranks from your MPI job.
 You can choose this subset using the Attach to ranks box on the Automatically-detected MPI jobs tab of the Attach Window.
 You may change the subset later by selecting the File → Change Attached Processes… menu item.
 The menu item is only available for jobs that were attached to, and not for jobs that were launched using DDT.